 In the last decade I’ve seen and run a lot of Customer Listening programs.
 Here’s the one thing I know for sure: high quality Customer Listening programs always meets the same 5 standards.
 Meeting these standards achieves dependable, high-insight data.
 Failing to meet these standards often steers companies off course.

 These 5 standards are not an ideal but rather the minimum requirement.
 Once you’ve met them, there are many ways to add depth and nuance to your Customer Listening.
 For instance, to get more insight and improve ease-of-use, build operations data into your surveys.
 Or, you can replace your conventional surveys with a rigorous, yet free form, next-generation approach.
-Hear me discuss survey best practices at upcoming webinar on September 19th.

 So, let’s start with a definition of Customer Listening.